 This time of year brings so much excitement – precious trick-or-treaters, loved ones gathered around Thanksgiving meals, and the enchantment of the holidays.
 But with the lovely comes the ugly.
 The winter weather and extreme temperatures can cause a whole medley of plumbing problems.
-Sunbeam Service Experts Heating & Air Conditioning is here with a few preventative measures to help you decrease your chance of facing these common winter plumbing problems.
+Sunbeam Service Experts is here with a few preventative measures to help you decrease your chance of facing these common winter plumbing problems.

 Frozen pipes are a common plumbing problem for Buffalo.
 This usually occurs when high water pressure in the main water pipe unites with freezing temperatures.
 To help avoid this plumbing problem, leave a faucet a little open to let water continually flow through.
 If you do find a frozen pipe, turn off the main water supply to prevent the pipe from bursting.
-Try warming the frozen area of the pipe with warm water and if that doesn’t solve the problem, give Sunbeam Service Experts Heating & Air Conditioning a call and we’ll send one of our expert plumbers out to examine the trouble.
+Try warming the frozen area of the pipe with warm water and if that doesn’t solve the problem, give Sunbeam Service Experts a call and we’ll send one of our expert plumbers out to examine the trouble.

 Broken Water Line